Life insurance for estate planning

 Guaranteed universal life insurance is a type of permanent policy that can help you build a tax-free inheritance for your family or supplement your retirement income.

 It’s cheaper than other permanent coverage products such as whole life because it doesn’t accumulate as much cash value.
 Instead, it offers a guaranteed level payment and a death benefit payout.
-This payout can be used to cover estate taxes when the insured dies.
+This payout can be used to cover estate taxes when you die.

 Survivorship life insurance